-Xuan et al.[24] proposed a ranking approach to recommend appropriate commenters to repair the bugs.
+Xuan et al. [32] proposed a ranking approach to recommend appropriate commenters to repair the bugs.
 This method is based on analyzing the relationship between commenters and bug comments.
-Anvik and Murphy [25] proposed an automated method to simplify the development process, which could assist the triagers to recommend the component of bug reports and developers.
-Tian et al.[26] performed feature extraction on bug reports, and employed multi-factors ("temporal", "related report", "severity", "textual", "author", and "product") to identify the priority of bug reports.
-Zhang et al.[2] proposed a more accurate approach to perform automatic severity prediction and fixer recommendation.
-The top k historical bug reports which are similar to a new one are searched by using K-Nearest Neighbor and REP. The features of these reports then are extracted for prediction and recommendation algorithms.
+Anvik and Murphy [33] proposed an automated method to simplify the development process, which could assist the triagers to recommend the component of bug reports and developers.
+Tian et al. [34] performed feature extraction on bug reports, and employed multifactors ("temporal," "related report," "severity," "textual," "author," and "product") to identify the priority of bug reports.
+Zhang et al. [36] proposed a more accurate approach to perform automatic severity prediction and fixer recommendation.
+The top k historical bug reports which are similar to a new one are searched by using K-nearest neighbor and REP. The features of these reports then are extracted for prediction and recommendation algorithms.

-Feng et al.[27] proposed three strategies to find bugs as early as possible.
-The three strategies are diversity strategy, risk strategy and compound strategy (DivRisk).
+Feng et al. [10] proposed three strategies to find bugs as early as possible.
+The three strategies are diversity strategy, risk strategy, and compound strategy (DivRisk).
 For mobile crowdsourcing testing, bug reports are often composed of screenshots and text descriptions.
-Feng et al.[28] used multiobjective to prioritize bug reports.
-One is to use Spatial Pyramid Matching (SPM) approach to analyze similar screenshots; and the other one is to use natural language processing techniques (NLP) to measure the distance between bug reports.
-To overcome the local bias of bug reports, Wang et al.[30] proposed a cluster-based method to cluster the similar bug reports and trained the classifiers with most similar bug reports, respectively.
+Feng et al. [55] used multiobjective to prioritize bug reports.
+One is to use spatial pyramid matching approach to analyze similar screenshots, and the other one is to use natural language processing techniques to measure the distance between bug reports.
+To overcome the local bias of bug reports, Wang et al. [57] proposed a cluster-based method to cluster the similar bug reports and trained the classifiers with most similar bug reports, respectively.
 Then, they used ensemble approach to predict the true fault bug reports.
-In their follow-up work, Wang et al.[29] proposed an approach called Local-based Active Classification (LOAF) to predict the true fault bug reports, which solves the local bias problem and lacking of labeled bug reports problem.
+In their follow-up work, Wang et al. [56] proposed an approach called local-based active classification to predict the true fault bug reports, which solves the local bias problem and lacking of labeled bug reports problem.